matrix-org/matrix-spec-proposals/proposals/3262-apake_authentication.md

 ### Convert from password to SRP

-Mimicking the flow of register above, first a GET request is sent to check if SRP is supported and find the supported groups, here we'll reuse the register endpoint `GET /_matrix/client/r0/register`. *Or we could add a GET endpoint for /_matrix/client/r0/account/password*
+Mimicking the flow of register above, first a GET request is sent to check if SRP is supported and find the supported groups, and hash functions here we'll reuse the register endpoint `GET /_matrix/client/r0/register`.

 To convert to SRP we'll use the [change password endpoint](https://matrix.org/docs/spec/client_server/r0.6.1#post-matrix-client-r0-account-password) with the
 `"auth_type": "srp6a"` added, and the required `verifier`, `group`, and `salt`.